jefflester/minitrino/readme.md

 ### End Users
-Minipresto is available on PyPy and the library is available for public download on S3.
+Minipresto is available on PyPy and the library is available for public download on GitHub.
 To install the Minipresto CLI, run `pip install minipresto`.
-To install the library, run `minipresto lib --install`.
+To install the library, run `minipresto lib_install`.

 ### Developers
 In the project's root, run `./install.sh` to install the Minipresto CLI.
-If you encounter errors during installation, run `sudo -H ./install.sh -v`.
+If you encounter errors during installation, try running `sudo -H ./install.sh -v`.

 -----